Francisco Franco: World War II

-Treatment of Jews
+Jews and anti-Semitism

 Franco had a controversial association with Jews before and during World War II.

+When Franco's troops captured Barcelona in January 1939, the city's two synagogues were ransacked and bolted shut.
+With the fall of the republic, under Franco's regime all the Jews who had come to Spain after 1931 were expelled, and Jewish children were barred from attending public schools.
+Imprisoned Republicans were forced to read the antisemitic and fabricated propaganda of The Protocols of the Elders of Zion.

-He made antisemitic remarks in a speech in May 1939, and made similar remarks on at least six occasions during World War II.
+Franco made antisemitic remarks in a speech in May 1939, and made similar remarks on at least six occasions during World War II.
 Franco believed in the existence of a "Jewish-Masonic-Bolshevik conspiracy", and he deliberately framed the Spanish Civil War as a conflict against Jews and Bolsheviks.

-In 2010, documents were discovered showing that on 13 May 1941, Franco ordered his provincial governors to compile a list of Jews while he negotiated an alliance with the Axis powers.
+In 2010, documents were discovered showing that on 13 May 1941, Franco had ordered his provincial governors to compile a list of Jews while he negotiated an alliance with the Axis powers.
 Franco supplied Reichsführer-SS Heinrich Himmler, architect of the Nazis' Final Solution, with a list of 6,000 Jews in Spain.

 Contrarily, according to Anti-Semitism: A Historical Encyclopedia of Prejudice and Persecution (2005):

 Throughout the war, Franco rescued many Jews. ...
 Just how many Jews were saved by Franco's government during World War II is a matter of historical controversy.
 Franco has been credited with saving anywhere from approximately 30,000 to 60,000 Jews; most reliable estimates suggest 45,000 is a likely figure.

 Preston writes that, in the post-war years, "a myth was carefully constructed to claim that Franco's regime had saved many Jews from extermination" as a means to deflect foreign criticism away from allegations of active collaboration with the Nazi regime.
 As early as 1943, the Ministry of Foreign Affairs concluded that the Allies were likely to win the war.
 José Félix de Lequerica y Erquiza became Foreign Minister in 1944 and soon developed an "obsession" with the importance of the "Jewish card" in relations with the former Allied powers.

 Spain provided visas for thousands of French Jews to transit Spain en route to Portugal to escape the Nazis.
 Spanish diplomats protected about 4,000 Jews living in Hungary, Romania, Bulgaria, Czechoslovakia, and Austria.
 At least some 20,000 to 30,000 Jews were allowed to pass through Spain in the first half of the War.
 Jews who were not allowed to enter Spain, however, were sent to the Miranda de Ebro concentration camp or deported to France.

 In January 1943, after the German embassy in Spain told the Spanish government that it had two months to remove its Jewish citizens from Western Europe, Spain severely limited visas, and only 800 Jews were allowed to enter the country.

 After the war, Franco exaggerated his contributions to saving Jews in order to improve Spain's image in the world and end its international isolation.